 Martha Saavedra, PhD, Associate Director

 Martha Saavedra has been with the Center for African Studies since 1993.
-Trained as a Political Scientist, she has taught at St. Mary’s College of California, UC Berkeley, Ohio University and the Escuela de Estudios Universitarios Real Madrid.
-Her research has ranged from agrarian politics, development and ethnic conflict in the Nuba Mountains of Sudan to gender and sport in Africa to a collaborative project on representations of Africa in Chinese popular culture.
-At the Center, she co-coordinates the UnderstandingSudan.org curriculum project, oversees public programs and fellowships, and works closely with the African languages program among other things.
+Trained as a Political Scientist, she has taught at St. Mary’s College of California, Ohio University, the Escuela de Estudios Universitarios Real Madrid and UC Berkeley, mostly recently in Osher Lifelong Learning Institute and the Graduate School of Journalism.
+She has published research on agrarian politics and ethnic conflict in the Nuba Mountains of Sudan, representations of Africa in Chinese popular culture, and various pieces on football, gender, and sport in Africa.
+At the Center, she oversees public programs and fellowships, and works closely with the African languages program among other things.
 She has been on the editorial boards of Soccer and Society; Sport in Society; and Impumelelo: The Interdisciplinary Journal of Sports in Africa.
-A veteran of Title IX battles, she has played soccer for over 30 years and has been a coach of boys teams for 12 years.
+A veteran of Title IX battles, she has played soccer for most of her life and has coached for over 14 years.

 Selected Research and Publications:

 "Derartu Tulu," "Maria Mutola," and "Kenenisa Bekele" in Dictionary of African Biography.
 Edited by Henry Louis Gates, Jr. and Emmanuel Akyeampong.
 New York and Oxford: Oxford University Press, 2011.

 With Susann Baller, « La politique du football en Afrique : mobilisations et trajectoires », in Politique Africaine, no. 118, June 2010.
 (Also available on cairn.info.)